 I am hopeful that the future will observe new technologies in webRTC with the introduction of 5G expanding the OTT offerings.
 The foundation of WebRTC is growing stronger by each day and so we can assume that the future is going to be versatile and more efficient.

-I see webRTC to play a stronger part in the Telecom industry.
+I see webRTC playing a stronger part in the Telecom industry.
 The sector will emerge and extend with new technologies through webRTC.
-Telecoms will advance with interactive chat with clients, and cloud data management.
+Telecoms will advance with interactive chat with clients and cloud data management.

 Cloud computing has already gained massive popularity.
 Due to increasing internet usage, a huge amount of data needs to be stored.
 WebRTC has considerably made cloud computing immensely important for the easy functioning of voice and video calls.